 Sensory bins are a great way for kids to learn about the world around them through exploring the way things feel, smell and look.
-In my opinion, every household needs try making and using an awesome fall sensory tub at some point.
-In this post, we will share some amazing fall sensory bin ideas that you can easily make at home.
-Several of the materials in these bins are probably already in your home, so it makes it all the easier to put them together.
-Keep reading to get some ideas for sensory bins for toddlers, preschoolers and older children, too!
+In my opinion, every household needs to try making and using a fall-themed sensory tub at some point.
+Several of the materials in these bins are probably already in your home, making it all the easier to put them together.
+Keep reading to get some ideas for fall sensory bins for preschoolers, toddlers, and older children, too!

 Fall Sensory Bins for Preschoolers

-Preschoolers are such little sponges!
-They want to learn.
-Preschoolers want to explore the world.
+Preschoolers are such little sponges, aren’t they?!
+They want to learn and explore the world.
 They are hungry for making sense of things, and they enjoy their experiences of discovery and investigation.
 Sensory bins are a perfect outlet for that.
-Many families create different sensory bins for their preschool-aged children regularly.
+Many families create different sensory bins for their preschool-aged children on a regular basis.

-In making sensory bins for your preschooler, why not get inspired by the seasons?
+In making sensory bins for preschoolers, why not take inspiration from the seasons?
 Toddlers and preschoolers love to learn about different holidays and celebrations through sensory play.
-We have made some fall sensory bins every year because it is our favorite season, and the they have been so much fun!
+We have made some fall sensory bins every year because it is our favorite season, and it has always been so much fun!

 In making a fall sensory bin for preschoolers, consider hiding some small pumpkins or gourds in a large container filled with dry rice, lentils and beans.
 You can even use several different types and colors of rice and beans so that little ones can sort by color and shape!
 Below, you can see a simple sensory bin with white rice that we made with preschoolers in mind (there are several additional links to fall sensory bin ideas at the bottom of this post!)